CyberFlameGO/svnpython/Doc/c-api/exceptions.rst

    .. % The descriptions for %zd and %zu are wrong, but the truth is complicated
    .. % because not all compilers support the %z width modifier -- we fake it
    .. % when necessary via interpolating PY_FORMAT_SIZE_T.
-   .. % Similar comments apply to the %ll width modifier and
-   .. % PY_FORMAT_LONG_LONG.
    .. % %u, %lu, %zu should have "new in Python 2.5" blurbs.

    +-------------------+---------------+--------------------------------+